henricvsb/Quantum-Random-Forest/README.md

 -----

-Example code is found in the example_notebook.ipynb file.
-Feel free to try with your own datasets.
+Example code is found in the Submission Notebook.ipynb file.

-Note, only IQP and Efficient-Anzatz embeddings are available.
-Feel free to construct other embeddings from scratch and add to the pqc.py and split_function.py files.

 ## Note: I do not claim any intellectual property over this work.
 I solely forked it for an assignment at my university.